 7. Data Collection and Sharing

 Data sharing is one of the most important factors we must consider when discussing IoT vs. M2M.
 In both technologies, certain steps are required to transmit or receive data.
 A typical IoT network is a combination of sensors/devices that can connect with the cloud.

 After storing data in the cloud, any authorized device can access it and use it for different purposes after processing.
 In addition, certain software platforms can make the collected data usable and more effective.

 IoT makes the data or information easily available to all the sanctioned hosts.
 Moreover, each host will get notified in real-time if there is any change.
-But within an M2M area network, no M2M node can communicate with any external node due to the absence of IP-based protocols.
+However, within an M2M area network, no M2M node can communicate with any external node due to the absence of IP-based protocols.

 To exchange data with the external network, M2M uses gateways.
 Therefore, M2M data is collected only through point solutions and on-premise storage.
 In contrast, we can exchange data between public, private, or hybrid clouds using the IoT infrastructure.

 8. Machines in IoT vs. M2M